 Where to try: Hari Super Sandwich Zone in Jayanagar, Tiwari’s Ghee Paratha & Chai in Banashankari, Paratha Plaza in Koramangala, and Golmaal Paratha in Jayanagar

 Must try: Chocolate sandwich and Beetroot & Carrot Paratha

-7. Kebabs and Rolls – Quick Bangalorean Street Food
+7. Kebabs And Rolls – Quick Bangalorean Street Food

 Reasonably priced crunchy rolls and freshly grilled kebabs are also among the popular street food in Bangalore.
 These wraps, in the form of crispy parathas, have both vegetarian and non-vegetarian variants.
 Succulent and tender chicken rolls, mutton rolls, vegetable rolls, grilled tikkas, and juicy kebabs must not be missed.

 For the health conscious people, there is an option to replace the paratha of the roll with roomali roti.
-However, taste-wise do not try to match with typical Calcutta Rolls as Bangalore has its own tasty version.
+However, taste-wise does not try to match with typical Calcutta Rolls as Bangalore has its own tasty version.

 Where to try: Khan Saheb & Chakum Chukum Calcutta On A Roll in Indiranagar and Sha-E Darbar in Yeshwanthpur